lapidesd/wetted_channels_from_space/README.md

   * rf_predictions_x.csv: Set of CSV files that (combined) provide random forest predictions for each node and each date

   * training_data_x.csv: Set of CSV files that (combined) provide training data for random forest model

+  * temporary_training_x.csv: Set of CSV files that (combined) provide initial training data that gets added to for final training data